SongGithub/personal-infra/README.md

 ### DNS setup

-`dev.sinatra.midu.click` is the current URL for the Sinatra website
+[https://dev.sinatra.midu.click](https://dev.sinatra.midu.click) is the current URL for the Sinatra website

 Domain `midu.click` is an upstream domain hosted on AWS, and it is in a separate account/hostzone to Sinatra's one.